-Construction industry professionals have turned to Sullivan Papain Block McGrath & Cannavo P.C.
-(SPBMC) to help them achieve justice after suffering an injury, illness or death.
+Construction industry professionals have turned to Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
+(SPBMCC) to help them achieve justice after suffering an injury, illness or death.
 The firm has achieved substantial awards and settlements for victims injured or killed in construction accidents involving glass installation.

 The Occupational Safety and Health Administration (OSHA) reports that glass installers, or “glaziers” have a higher rate of injuries and illnesses than the national average for all construction industry occupations.
 Glaziers spend much of their time standing, bending or reaching — often at high altitudes — and most lift and maneuver heavy materials like large glass plates.
 Typical injuries for glaziers include deep cuts from tools and glass, and falls from ladders and scaffolding.

 Unless these hazards are controlled by the employer, glaziers can be exposed to conditions that cause serious injury, illness and death.

 Below are some ways that glaziers can reduce their risks while on the job:

 - Use metal-mesh or other cut- or stab-resistant gloves in all work with sharp knives or other sharp tools.

 - Wear appropriate respiratory and eye protection equipment and gloves.

 - Protect hands with chemical-resistant gloves; if impractical, use a barrier cream.